NEice takes a deep look at Ice Screws. What you need to know.

 Steve will be at this years Mountainfest in the Adirondacks, Jan.
 12-14, 2018.
 Don’t miss his slideshow Saturday Night.
 NEice will be there with hot soup and flying the NEice Drones to capture this event from the air.
 It looks like the cold weather will continue and the conditions should be great!
 Hope to see you there.
 Information on The Mountainfest can be found here…

-Yes, it’s great to get that early season tick and bragging rights, but the risks are high for those with little experience with early season ice climbing.
-Are you inexperienced?
-Think before you ice climb and take an honest look at your skill set, gear and abilities.
-Your life could depend on it.
-If you climb WI3+ on a normal day that doesn’t mean you can get up a climb of that grade safely in poor conditions.
-Often WI3+ climbs are for grade WI5 leaders in the early season.
+Yes, it is great to get that early season tick and bragging rights, but the risks are high for the inexperienced.
+Inexperienced?
+Think before you ice climb and have an honest look at your skill set, gear and abilities.

 – By Alden PellettMy leg plunges through the crust into the waist-deep snow again.
 I fight to keep my balance on the slope but find myself in an embarrassing situation: my pack pulling me over backwards, my arms flailing, I am wallowing upside down and swimming in a heavy layer of powder.
 It’s not my first rodeo post-holing up a steep approach to ice climb in Smuggler’s Notch, Vermont, but this time my pack feels three times heavier than usual.
 It’s the start of a new year, and like many people traditionally do, I had my New Year’s resolution.
 I resolved right then and there, I needed to lose some of this weight.